andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 We have first hand experience of seeing what failed DDD looks like on a very large scale.
 We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.

+There was a LOT of Tech (Design) Debt.

+---

+## Our Goal

+Prioritize what areas we were focussing to those which maximising value for the business AND developers

+Make teams independent (as opposed to tightly coupled) so they could build and release independently.

 ---

 # Part 1: Failure States